j3-n/cordle-bot/README.md

-# hackaway-v6
+# Cordle
-Competitive Wordle Discord Bot for Royal Hackaway V6
+A competitive Wordle discord bot originally developed during Royal Hackaway V6.

 ##

-Cordle Bot for Discord.

-# How to Use
+## Bot usage guide
 In a server with Cordle Bot present, these following commands can be used:
 - `/duel [@player]`: Challenge another player to a duel
 - `/accept`: Accept an incoming challenge